Boiled kala chana

 First, wash and soak the kala chana overnight.
 Wash the soaked chana again in cold water till the water runs clear.
 Then, place the soaked kala chana in a large pot and cover completely with water.
 Add salt to taste, and cook covered.
 Remove from heat and drain it.
 It can also be cooked in a pressure cooker.
 The cooking time depends upon one's cooking method.
 Boiled kala chana can be enjoyed plain – hot or cold – or used in various dishes such as salads and subzis.

 Soaked kala chana

-These chana can be soaked overnight in water, but 3-4 hours is usually enough to make them grow plump in the water and ready for cooking.
-The cooked one can be used in salad dressings or chana masala can be made or simply eaten in chat form with lime juice and masala.
+Wash the kala chana thoroughly, place in a vessel full of water and allow it to soak.
+While it can be soaked overnight, generally 3-4 hours is enough to make them grow plump and ready for cooking.
+The cooked chana can be used in salads, recipes like chana masala or eaten as a chaat with onions and tomatoes, lime juice and masala powders.

 Sprouted kala chana

 Wash and soak kala chana (black chickpeas) in plenty of water, overnight.
 Next morning, place a cheese cloth on a strainer, and use this to strain away the water in the soaked chickpeas.
 Bring the edges of the cloth together and tie a knot.
 Hang the bundle in a windowsill.
 Allow to sprout.
 This usually takes a day or two.
 Once in a while, remove the bundle, sprinkle water and hang again or use a sprayer to keep the cloth moist.
 Check the sprout and remove it once it is optimally sprouted.
 If you let it sprout too long, the seed might turn bitter.

 Remove the chickpeas once sprouted, and parboil in salted water until they are tender or steam-cook.
 Sprouted black chickpeas make a great snack and a good addition to curries, stews and kurmas.
 It is a tasty addition to Pani Puri too.